TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The magestic Tatra mountains in Poland.

-In November 2009 Poland celebrated twenty years since the fall of Communism.
-The new EU country has developed quickly, with modern roads and hotels as comfortable as in any other Western European nation.
+Poland has developed quickly as an EU member country, with modern roads and hotels that are as comfortable as any other Western European nation.
 Despite so many changes, some Polish traditions have continued for generations.
-In particular, Poles have a penchant for fleeing the cities during most holidays to go and enjoy the fresh outdoors.
+In particular, Poles have a penchant for fleeing the cities during most holidays to enjoy the fresh outdoors.
 Any expat or traveler would be amiss not to do the same.
-By far the finest choice is the Tatra Mountains
+By far, the finest choice is the Tatra Mountains

 The Tatras

-Known as Poland’s “Winter Capital” thanks to the abundant ski resorts, during the summertime a temperate climate brings visitors to the Tatra mountains who are curious to experience Polish highlander culture.
+Known as Poland’s “Winter Capital” thanks to the abundant ski resorts, during the summertime, a temperate climate brings visitors to the Tatra mountains, and they are curious to experience Polish highlander culture.
 A drive through the 2-lane roads means passing hamlet after hamlet dotted with haystacks, timber cabins, and breathtaking mountain views.
-The Tatras boast the highest mountain ranges within the Carpathians—a 1,500-kilometer range that forms an arch east and south through Slovakia, Hungary, Ukraine as well as Romania.
+The Tatras boast the highest mountain ranges within the Carpathians.
+This 1,500-kilometer range forms an arch east and south through Slovakia, Hungary, Ukraine, and Romania.
 Highlanders of the Tatras are better known as “Gorale,” and live in what today spans southern Poland and northern Slovakia.

 A Rafting Adventure

-A slice of their culture can be grasped in the Pieniny National Park where the Polish Association of Pieniny Rafters offers raft rides on the Dunajec River.
+A slice of their culture can be grasped in the Pieniny National Park, where the Polish Association of Pieniny Rafters offers raft rides on the Dunajec River.
 The ride starts in the small town of Katy and wades for eighteen kilometers along the Polish-Slovak border.
-The river gorge often narrows, sheer limestone rock on either side scaling up to two hundred meters high.
-The raftsman, wearing the traditional blue highlander vest, asks visitors if the river will now turn left or right.
-The joke is always on those on the rafting adventure, as the twists of the river give an illusion of turning in one direction, but then go in the other instead.
-The raftsman leaves visitors off at the town of Szczawnica where restaurants sit along the harbor.
+The river gorge often narrows, with sheer limestone rock scaling up to two hundred meters high on either side.
+The raftsman, wearing the traditional blue Highlander vest, asks visitors if the river will turn left or right.
+The joke is always on those on the rafting adventure, as the river twists give an illusion of turning in one direction but then going in the other.
+The raftsman leaves visitors off at Szczawnica, where restaurants sit along the harbor.
 Buses then run regularly back to the starting point.

 Polish rafter.
 Photo by Barbara Zaragoza.